GAPinDNNs/gapindnns.github.io/README.md

 ### Add tag

 Tags are used to categorize papers.
 They are collected in `_data/tags.yml`.
-Add an abbreviation which appears next to the papers and talks and a description which appears upon clicking on the abbreviation here.
+Add an abbreviation which appears next to the papers and talks and a description which appears upon clicking on the abbreviation here. `ml-relevant` can be `true` or `false` and, if true, let's a publication containing such a tag appear on the common publication page.
 Note that the `ST` tag is used to filter string theory papers.

 ## To do